pktgen/Pktgen-DPDK/doc/source/commands.rst

 .. _commands:

 ``*** Pktgen ***``
-Copyright &copy \<2015-2019\>, Intel Corporation.
+Copyright &copy \<2015-2020\>, Intel Corporation.

-README for setting up Pktgen with DPDK on Ubuntu 10.04 to 16.10 desktop, it should work on most Linux systems as long as the kernel has hugeTLB page support.
+README for setting up Pktgen with DPDK on Ubuntu 10.04 to 20.04 desktop, it should work on most Linux systems as long as the kernel has hugeTLB page support.

-Note: Tested with Ubuntu 13.10 and up to 16.10 kernel versions Linux 3.5.0-25-generic #39-Ubuntu SMP Mon Feb 25 18:26:58 UTC 2013 x86_64
+Note: Tested with Ubuntu 18.04 and up to 20.04 versions Linux 3.5.0-25-generic #39-Ubuntu SMP Mon Feb 25 18:26:58 UTC 2013 x86_64

 I am using Ubuntu 16.10 x86_64 (64 bit support) for running Pktgen-DPDK on a